 Since spiritual growth is vital to an effective counseling ministry, each student is encouraged to be affiliated with one of the many excellent local churches.
-Richmont encourages regular times when students may meet for Bible study, prayer and sharing for the building up of spiritual life on campus.
+Richmont encourages regular times when students may meet for the building up of spiritual life on campus.